symfony/symfony-docs/translation.rst

 it as a global translation parameter.
 This helps you avoid repeating the same values manually in each message.

-You can configure these global parameters in the ``translations.globals`` option of your main configuration file using either ``%...%`` or ``{...}`` syntax:
+You can configure these global parameters in the ``translator.globals`` option of your main configuration file using either ``%...%`` or ``{...}`` syntax:

 .. configuration-block::